vmware-tanzu/function-buildpacks-for-knative/README.md

 ⚡ Build and deploy your functions fast -- a FaaS experience for HTTP and CloudEvents leveraging buildpacks.

-Function Buildpacks for Knative (aka "Functions") brings functions as a programming model to allow you to quickly build and deploy independent units of logic to easily handle tasks such as asynchronous event reactions, cloud provider automations, and more.
+Function Buildpacks for Knative (aka "Functions") brings functions as a programming model, to allow you to quickly build and deploy independent units of logic.
+Easily handle tasks such as asynchronous event reactions, cloud provider automations, and more.
 Soon, [func](https://github.com/knative-sandbox/kn-plugin-func) support will allow users to deploy Functions via CLI in a matter of seconds.

 ## Prerequisites